 Bottom Line: The car with a bigger exterior footprint has more room inside.
 Who’da thunk it?

-Cargo Capacity & Trailering
+Cargo Capacity and Trailering

 Bottom Line: The new Escape does well for itself in terms of its cargo area shape and size, notable when some other manufacturers advertise huge cargo area numbers only to stumble on the final packaging.
 A cargo area shaped like a dihedron won’t accept a cube-like box no matter how big it actually is.

 Escape: This year, the Escape comes standard with Ford Co-Pilot360 and makes available Ford Co-Pilot360 Assist features such as adaptive cruise control with stop-and-go and lane-centering.
-An available 8-inch touch screen shares information with the available 12.3-inch all-digital instrument cluster, dragging Escape firmly into the modern era of infotainment.
+An available 8.0-inch touch screen shares information with the available 12.3-inch all-digital instrument cluster, dragging Escape firmly into the modern era of infotainment.
 CarPlay is onboard, along with neato features like Ford+Alexa and Waze navigation.

-Bottom Line: Boffins in the Glass House threw all they had in terms of technology at the new 2020 Escape, efforts which paid off in the form of a crossover vehicle than can be equipped with the latest and most modern tech.
+Bottom Line: Boffins in the Glass House threw all they had in terms of technology at the new 2020 Escape, efforts which paid off in the form of a crossover vehicle that can be equipped with the latest and most modern tech.

 EcoSport: It is difficult to craft any sort of new crossover/SUV shape, since they are all essentially a two-box structure on stilts of varying heights.
 The front of the EcoSport wears a fairly typical Ford corporate face, albeit one from a generation ago.
 Its rear door is of the swing out variety, like the original RAV4.
 At least the handle for opening this portal is slickly integrated.